Royal Tombs of the Joseon Dynasty: Hongyureung (홍유릉)

-The styles of the two main tombs reflect the political changes experienced by Korea during the waning days of the Joseon dynasty.
-With the declaration of the Korean Empire, the style of the tombs of the last two rulers, Emperor Gojong and Emperor Sunjong were designed to reflect their imperial, rather than royal status.
-Hongneung holds the remains of Emperor Gojong and Empress Myeongseong.
-Yureung holds the remains of Emperor Sunjong and his two wives, Empress Sunmyeong and Empress Sunjeong.
-Other notable tombs include Yeongwon (영원), the tomb of Yi Un, Crown Prince Euimin and Yi Bang-ja, Crown Princess Euimin.
-They are located in the city of Namyangju, just to the east of Seoul.
+This site is located in Namyangju, Gyeonggi Province.
+The style of the two main tombs reflects the political changes experienced by Korea during the waning days of Joseon.
+With the declaration of the Korean Empire, the resting places of the last two rulers, Emperor Gojong and Emperor Sunjong, were designed to reflect imperial, rather than royal status.
+Hongneung (홍릉) (not to be confused with the royal tomb in Goyang) is the joint burial mound of Emperor Gojong and his wife, Empress Myeongseongtae.
+Yureung (유릉) is the joint burial mound of Emperor Sunjong and his two wives, Empress Sunmyeonghyo and Empress Sunjeonghyo; it is unique in that it holds the remains of three individuals under a single mound.
+Yeongwon (영원) is the joint burial mound of Yi Un (Crown Prince Uimin) and his wife, Yi Bang-ja (Princess Masako of Nashimoto).

 Jangneung (Gimpo) (김포 장릉)

-There are three locations with Joseon tombs named Jangneung.
-This particular double tomb is found in Gimpo, Gyeonggi Province, near the border with Incheon.
-It holds the remains of Prince Jeongwon (who was posthumously honored as King Wonjong) and Queen Inheon, the parents of King Injo.
+There are three Joseon royal tombs named Jangneung.
+This particular site is located in Gimpo, Gyeonggi Province, near the border with Incheon.
+Consisting of twin burial mounds, it holds the remains of Prince Jeongwon (posthumously honored as King Wonjong) and his wife, Queen Inheon; they were the parents of King Injo.

 Jangneung (Paju) (파주 장릉)

-This tomb is located in Paju, Gyeonggi Province, near the confluence of the Rivers Imjin and Han, where the Osusan Observatory overlooks North Korea.
-It holds the remains of King Injo and his first wife, Queen Inyeol.
+This site is located in Paju, Gyeonggi Province, near the confluence of the Imjin and Han rivers, where the Osusan Observatory overlooks North Korea.
+Consisting of a joint burial mound, it holds the remains of King Injo and his first wife, Queen Inyeol.

 Jangneung (Yeongwol) (영월 장릉)

-This tomb lies in the county of Yeongwol, Gangwon Province and is the furthest from the capital.
+This site is located in Yeongwol County, Gangwon Province, and is the furthest from the capital.
 It holds the remains of King Danjong.

 Jeongneung (정릉)

-Not to be confused with the more famous Jeongneung in the area of Bukhansan Mountain.
-This tomb is also in Seoul, but north of the Han River.
+Not to be confused with the royal tomb in southern Seoul.
+This site is also located in Seoul, but on the slopes of Bukhansan Mountain.
 It holds the remains of Queen Sindeok, the second wife of King Taejo.

 Olleung (온릉)

-Olleung is a tomb located in Yangju, Gyeonggi Province, just to the north of the Capital Region First Ring Expressway's Songchu Interchange.
+This site is located in Yangju, Gyeonggi Province, just to the north of the Capital Region First Ring Expressway's Songchu Interchange.
 It holds the remains of Queen Dangyeong, the first wife of King Jungjong.